astrowp/docs/saas-theme.md

  ── src
     └── config/
         └── config.json
-        └── scripts.json
+        └── scripts.astro
         └── theme.json
 ```

 The SaaS theme comes with three config files.
-The first one is for configuring the theme's connection to WordPress, the second one is for adding in js/css files, and the third one is for configuring the theme's styling.
+The first one configures the theme's connection to WordPress, the second adds custom js/css files, and the third configures the theme's styling.

 ### 1. config.json